Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 * You can do this by
 	1. Use plenty of headings (Make sure to format correctly), Make sure there is more space above a heading than below a heading
 	2. Keep paragraphs short
-	3. Use bulleted lists (Have a small amount of aditional space between each bullet )
+	3. Use bulleted lists (Have a small amount of additional space between each bullet )
 	4. Highlight key terms when they first appear in the text in bold

 --------